aartiCEL/CEL-Covid-19-Response/README.md

-This repository has been setup by a team of volunteers to understand the spread and progression of the Covid-19 pandemic in India and Uttar Pradesh in particular.
+This repository has been setup by a team of volunteers to understand and model the spread and progression of the Covid-19 pandemic in India and Uttar Pradesh in particular.
 We hope that this platform can be leveraged for decision support by policy makers and by the larger community.